modelpack/model-spec/docs/spec.md

     - `application/vnd.cnai.model.weight.v1.tar`: The layer is a [tar archive][tar-archive] that contains the model weight file.
 If the model has multiple weight files, they SHOULD be packaged into separate layers.

     Also, implementations SHOULD support the following media types:

+    - `application/vnd.cnai.model.weight.v1.raw`: The layer is an unarchived, uncompressed model weights file.
+If the model weight files are large, implementations are RECOMMENDED to use this media type.

     - `application/vnd.cnai.model.weight.config.v1.tar`: The layer is a [tar archive][tar-archive] that includes config of the model weights like `tokenizer.json`, `config.json`, etc.